-It holds my tired feet.
-Steadily it holds my popcorn, Godiva and glass of cab.
-Patiently it waits while I am sucked in five episodes deep in my latest Netflix binge-watching marathon.
+It props my feet up.
+It holds my popcorn, Godiva and glass of cab while I am sucked deep into my latest Netflix binge-watching marathon.
 The only thing it requires of me is a dusting every now and then.
 Such a small request for all that it gives.

 I would be lost without it!